Haskayne MBA Program

 - Expected Dates: July 18-23, 2022

 Immerse yourself in the MBA International Summer Program, an intensive one-week business negotiation course with a globally diverse cohort.
-This is an opportunity to engage with MBA, MSc and MiM students from around the world.
-Enjoy a complimentary trip to the mountains for a memorable day of TED-like talks and keynote lectures at the beautiful Silvertip Resort in Canmore.
+This is an opportunity to engage with MBA, EMBA, MSc and MiM students from around the world.
+Enjoy a complimentary trip to the mountains for a memorable day of TED-like talks and keynote lectures at the Coast Hotel in Canmore.
 Dive deep into business negotiation and learn from senior instructor, Leighton Wilks.

 We have international exchange partners in almost every continent of the world, so there are a variety of exchange opportunities to meet the needs of our MBA students.
 While some students choose to go on term exchanges, most students choose short term studies as these are more conducive to busy work schedules.
 Short term studies are typically two to six weeks, mostly in May and August.